How to Recruit Real Estate Agents in 2026: Proven Strategies for Brokerages

 Launch an internal agent referral program

 Your best recruiters are usually already on your roster.
-When agents genuinely like where they work, they talk about it, and a clear referral incentive like a bonus, a better split, or extra lead opportunities gives that word-of-mouth real momentum.
-Recruiting data consistently shows that referral hires stay roughly 70% longer than non-referral recruits.
+When agents genuinely like where they work, they talk about it.
+A clear referral incentive, whether it is a bonus, a better split, or extra lead opportunities, gives that word-of-mouth real momentum.
+According to Zippia, referral hires stay roughly 70% longer than non-referral recruits (Zippia, 2023).
 That staying power is why agent referrals often deliver the highest return of any recruiting channel.

 Host recurring recruiting events